St. Peter's Basilica Tours in Rome

 Eucharistic celebration| ©Ministerio de Cultura de la Nación

-Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Holy Week.
+Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Easter.

 Book your ticket for St. Peter's Dome